Kepler (microarchitecture): NVENC

 NVENC is Nvidia's power efficient fixed-function encode that is able to take codecs, decode, preprocess, and encode H.264-based content.
 NVENC specification input formats are limited to H.264 output.
 But still, NVENC, through its limited format, can support up to 4096x4096 encode.

-Like Intel's Quick Sync, NVENC is currently exposed through a proprietary API, though Nvidia does have plans to provide NVENC usage through CUDA.
+Like Intel's QuickSync, NVENC is currently exposed through a proprietary API, though Nvidia does have plans to provide NVENC usage through CUDA.

 Performance

 The theoretical single-precision processing power of a Kepler GPU in GFLOPS is computed as 2 (operations per FMA instruction per CUDA core per cycle) × number of CUDA cores × core clock speed (in GHz).
 Note that like the previous generation Fermi, Kepler is not able to benefit from increased processing power by dual-issuing MAD+MUL like Tesla was capable of.

 The theoretical double-precision processing power of a Kepler GK110/210 GPU is 1/3 of its single precision performance.
-This double-precision processing power is however only available on professional Quadro, Tesla, and high-end TITAN-branded GeForce cards, while drivers for consumer GeForce cards limit the performance to 1/24 of the single precision performance.
-The lower performance GK10x chips are similarly capped to 1/24 of the single precision performance.
+This double-precision processing power is however only available on professional Quadro, Tesla, and high-end Titan-branded GeForce cards, while drivers for consumer GeForce cards limit the performance to 1/24 of the single precision performance.
+The lower performance GK10x dies are similarly capped to 1/24 of the single precision performance.